-Input A has configurable coupling (AC or DC), input impedance ($1M\Omega$ or 50Ω), attenuation (1:1 or 5:1), threshold (fully variable) and active edge and can be used for frequencies in the range 0.001Hz to over125MHz.
+Input A has configurable coupling (AC or DC), input impedance ($1M\Omega$ or 50Ω), attenuation (1:1 or 5:1), threshold (fully variable) and active edge and can be used for frequencies in the range 0.001Hz to over 125MHz.
 Input B is a nominal 50Ω input for frequencies in the range 80MHz to 3GHz.
+Input C is a nominal 50Ω input with an N-type connector for frequencies in the range 1GHz to over 6GHz.
 An External Reference input is provided and changeover from the internal timebase is automatic when an external reference standard is connected.